nathangeffen/ziggie/README.md

 Some of the compartment name prefixes are meaningful, in that the code might make assumptions about the compartment.
-A compartment name generally starts with one of these meaningful prefixes and then a unique identifier.
+A compartment name generally starts with one of these meaningful prefixes and then an optional unique identifier.
 E.g. I1, I2, I3 or I4 for various stages of infectiousness.

 - S - Susceptible  (See delta_S_I and delta_S_I1)
 - E - Exposed  (See delta_S_I and delta_S_I1)